-Couples that do want to recover from infidelity are sometimes successful, and sometimes they are not.
+Couples who do want to recover from infidelity can be successful.

-There are two primary reasons why couples that want to recover from infidelity fail.
+There are two primary reasons why couples who want to recover from infidelity fail.
 One reason is not seeking specialized relationship help to contribute to the recovery journey.

-The other reason some couples that want to recover from infidelity but do not is because they fail to fulfill the necessary requirements.
-This can be compared to a person who wants to give up smoking but doesn't take the required steps needed to overcome the addiction.
+The other reason is because they fail to fulfill the necessary requirements.
+This can be compared to a person who wants to give up smoking, but doesn't take the required steps needed to overcome the addiction.
 It is this second reason; not meeting the criteria required to recover, that is addressed in this post.

 Here are essential attitudes and behaviors required by the philanderer.

 Essential attitudes and behaviors required of the philanderer: